epfl-ada/ada-2024-project-dondata2025/README.md

 *A list of research questions you would like to address during the project.*

 - Can we find some names that have been ....
-- Does the sexe of the newborn have any impact on that ?
+- Does the sexe of the newborn have any impact on that?
-- Is it a global phenomenom or does it happen more in certain country ?
+- Is it a global phenomenom or does it happen more in certain country?

 ## Additional datasets
 *List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible*